Skip advert

 All Kodiaqs come with a 13-inch landscape display that’s squarer than many rival systems.
 The home screen features large tiles that can be configured to show the most frequently used functions, while there are smaller shortcut keys across the top and bottom of the display.

-The system works well and looks sharp, although the flat screen layout means the farthest corners are tricky to reach for the driver.
+The system works well and looks sharp, although the flat-screen layout makes the far corners difficult for the driver to reach.
 The live feed from the reversing camera isn’t as crisp as the rest of the display, either.

 As part of Skoda’s ‘Simply Clever’ solutions, a lipstick-sized screen cleaner is included that allows you to wipe greasy fingerprints off the display.